Jarinko Chie (film): Setting

-The south side of the Tsūtenkaku, prominent in the background of much of the film.
+The Tsūtenkaku, prominent in the background of much of the film.

 Takahata and Ōtsuka tried to ensure accuracy to the area of Osaka they were depicting, in order to do so, Takahata reportedly stayed overnight in a doss-house in Osaka.
 The film is based in the north-east of Nishinari Ward, in a working class district of Osaka.
 The characters of the film speak using Osaka dialect, a way of speaking considered more casual and emotional by speakers of standard Japanese.
 Chie herself uses it increasingly in proportion to her level of anger, toning it down dramatically when she is with her mother.

 Numerous references to regional culture are made in the film, for instance, Shachou's restaurant serves okonomiyaki which is considered a regional speciality, and Tetsu and Chie's izakaya is named Horumon (ホルモン), referring to offal, derived from Osakan dialect meaning 'to throw away'.
 Throughout the film, the Tsūtenkaku can be seen in the near-distance and Chie and her mother visit Tennōji Park together.
 The film also features many manzai comedians in its voice cast, a form of double-act comedy associated with Osaka and the Kansai region.
-At this time, manzai comedy was undergoing a boom in popularity in Japanese television, to which Clements attributes the reason for the film's focus on the city's culture.
+At this time, manzai comedy was undergoing a boom in popularity on Japanese television.
+Clements attributes the popularity of manzai to the reason the film focusses on the city's culture.